-Editor’s note: WhereNext’s NextTech series features video demos of cutting-edge technology.
-Scroll down for a short video on IT mapping.
+Editor’s note: WhereNext’s NextTech series features videos of cutting-edge technology.
+Scroll down for a short demonstration of IT mapping.
+For a CIO’s perspective on this innovative IT technique, tune into this interview.

 Fortune 500 companies are accustomed to using geographic information system (GIS) technology to map and manage stores, vehicle fleets, and commodities.
 Now, a few trailblazing organizations are exploring a revolutionary use of location intelligence that tech professionals are calling the holy grail of IT.